-The Board operates in accordance with the principles set out in its Board Charter which is available at www.incitecpivot.com. au/Corporate_Governance.
+The Board operates in accordance with the principles set out in its Board Charter.
 The Charter sets out the Board's own responsibilities and activities, as well as the matters it has reserved for its own consideration and decision-making.

 The Board Charter has specifically reserved a number of key matters for consideration and decision by the Board.

 These responsibilities include:

-- Direction and objectives approving the Company's corporate strategy and budgets; - Compliance monitoring compliance with all laws, qovernmental regulations and accounting standards; - Ethical matters monitoring and influencing IPL's culture and implementing procedures and principles to promote ethical and responsible decision-making and confidence in IPL's integrity; and - Managing Director & CEO and direct reports appointing the Managing Director & CEO, approving the appointment of the direct reports to the Managing Director & CEO, monitoring management's performance and reviewing executive succession planning.
+- " Direction and objectives approving the Company's corporate strategy and budgets; - Compliance monitoring compliance with laws, governmental regulations and accounting standards; - " Ethical matters monitoring and influencing IPL's culture and implementing procedures and principles to promote ethical and responsible decision-making and confidence in IPL's integrity; and - " Managing Director & CEO and direct reports appointing the Managing Director & CEO, approving the appointment of the direct reports to the Managing Director & CEO, monitoring management's performance and reviewing executive succession planning.